acammarat/phtools/eigmap/README.md

 A. Cammarata, M. Dasic and P. Nicolini, *Integrating Newton's equations of motion in the reciprocal space*, Journal of Chemical Physics, **161**, 084111 (2024) DOI: [10.1063/5.0224108](https://doi.org/10.1063/5.0224108)

-where the formulation used to perform normal dynamics is reported.
+where the formulation is reported.